Watson-Personal-Assistant/ibm-tririga-assistant/README.md

 #### G) EDIT THE WORKPLACE SERVICES APP TO ADD CHAT UI ACCESS.

 1. Once you have received your Integration ID, open the Workplace Service view by going to Tools > Web View Designer > triWorkplaceServices.
-2. Copy the value in `Development Filename` and paste it as the value in the "Production Filename".
+2. Copy the value in `Development Filename` and paste it as the value in the `Production Filename`.
 (Note: This is done for testing purposes and can be reversed after testing passes.
-A link to instructions have been add below.)
+A link to instructions on how to do "vulcanization" is below.)
 3. In the View Files section, click on `/trilazy-imports.html`.
 4. Click on the Download View File icon.
 5. Edit the `trilazy-importshtml` file and add the following below the last `<link>` tag line: